Learn - Glossary

 Account.
 A place your money sits, like a checking or savings account, with a Current Balance you set when you add it and edit later if your bank and the app stop matching.
 Accounts.

 Auto Pay.
-A flag on an item that says “the bank takes this on its own”; a label for your reference, not an automation, since the app does not pay anything for you.
-Items.
+A flag on a flow that says “the bank takes this on its own”; a label for your reference, not an automation, since the app does not pay anything for you.
+Flows.

 Auto-Resolve Events.
 The matching mode on the Match Transactions dialog, where the app matches new bank transactions with open events and brings up a review screen for you to confirm.
 Matching and Resolving.

 Backup.
-A .json file containing a budget’s accounts, categories, items, schedules, and (optionally) account balances, downloaded from the Create Backup button on the Budgets toolbar.
+A .json file containing a budget’s accounts, categories, flows, schedules, and (optionally) account balances, downloaded from the Create Backup button on the Budgets toolbar.
 Your Account.

 Bank Transaction Merchant Name.
-An optional field on each item that holds the merchant string as it appears on your bank statement, used to help the matcher connect bank transactions with this item.
-Items.
+An optional field on each flow that holds the merchant string as it appears on your bank statement, used to help the matcher connect bank transactions with this flow.
+Flows.

 Budget.
-A workspace that holds one set of accounts, items, categories, planner, and history; most people only need one.
+A workspace that holds one set of accounts, flows, categories, planner, and history; most people only need one.
 Budgets.

 Calendar view.
 The Planner laid out as a date grid, in Month, Week, or Day layout.
 Planner.

 Category.
-A bucket items live in, with a Type (Income, Expense, or Transfer) that drives the math, and an optional Parent Category for nesting.
+A bucket flows live in, with a Type (Income, Expense, or Transfer) that drives the math, and an optional Parent Category for nesting.
 Categories.

 Category type.
 One of Income, Expense, or Transfer, looked up when a transaction is saved or an event is resolved to decide which way the account balance moves.
 Categories.